OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 These are the most common OAuth grant types:

-- Authorization Code: commonly used with confidential clients.
+- Authorization Code: Commonly used with confidential clients.
-- Proof Key for Code Exchange (PKCE): commonly used with public clients in conjunction with Authorization Code.
+- Proof Key for Code Exchange (PKCE): Commonly used with public clients in conjunction with Authorization Code.
-- Consent, Required for the approval of third party clients
+- Consent, Required for the approval of third party clients.
-- Client Credentials: used for machine to machine communication
+- Client Credentials: Used for machine to machine communication.
-- Device Code: used for devices with limited input capabilities
+- Device Code: Used for devices with limited input capabilities.

 ### Testing for Deprecated Grant Type